2015-2016 Club Guide

-The Student Affairs Office manages club paperwork and advises clubs on resources on campus.
-Questions about clubs, the Inter Club Council (ICC), and completing paperwork should be directed to Student Affairs, Room M2820, 303.797.5668.
+The Student Life Office manages club paperwork and advises clubs on resources on campus.
+Questions about clubs, the Inter Club Council (ICC), and completing paperwork should be directed to Student Life, Room M2820, 303.797.5668.

 How do I join a club?

-At the beginning of each semester, Student Affairs hosts a “meet the Clubs” event, plan to attend this event.
-Also, after the club recognition meeting in the fall and spring semester you can pick up a list of recognized clubs from Student Affairs.
+At the beginning of each semester, Student Life hosts a “meet the Clubs” event, plan to attend this event.
+Also, after the club recognition meeting in the fall and spring semester you can pick up a list of recognized clubs from Student Life.
 The list will have contact information for each club.
 Information can also be found online.

 What is a recognized club?